stefanthoss/stefandroid-blog/_posts/2022-01-14-smart-scrutiny.md

 Edit the `/opt/scrutiny/config/collector.yaml` file and change the following parameters:

-* `host.id` should be an identifier for your Debian server
+* `host.id` should be an identifier for your Debian server, e.g. the hostname
-* `api.endpoint` should be the HTTP endpoint of the Scrutiny Web server
+* `api.endpoint` should be the HTTP endpoint of the Scrutiny Web server that we deployed using Docker (e.g. `http://192.168.1.5:8080`)

-Add the following tab using `crontab -e`:
+Using `crontab -e` you can schedule the data collector to run as an hourly job:

 ```text
 0 * * * * . /etc/profile; /opt/scrutiny/bin/scrutiny-collector-metrics-linux-amd64 run --config /opt/scrutiny/config/collector.yaml